simplecontainer/client/README.md

-# Simple container manager - smr
+# Simple container manager client
-The smr is simple container manager.
-Bringing Kubernetes alike definitions, GitOps principle, Reconciliation, Key-value store, Operators, and templating on configuration resources.
+**Note: The project is in active development.**

+This is CLI for the Simple container manager agent.
 # License
 This project is licensed under the GNU General Public License v3.0.
 See more in LICENSE file.